aanastasiou/dgtools/doc/source/hud.rst

 Driving the display from another computer is really straightforward and ideally, it involves:

-1. Setup the communications port parameters (More importantly speed)
+1. Setting up the communications port parameters (More importantly speed)
-2. Send a message to the communications port.
+2. Sending a message to the communications port.

-And all the "complexity" is then due to the way different Operating Systems access the port.
+And all the "complexity" is then due to the way different operating systems access the port.

 Here is how to do it on Linux: